rik-yosh/R-Yoshimura_ALI/README.md

 Mathematical models describing the PT%　dynamics are stored in monolix files.
 See (https://lixoft.com/products/monolix/) for parameter estimation.

-The complete dataset used in this study is available from the corresponding author upon reasonable request.
+The complete dataset used in this study is available from "Data/miceData/df_afterMice_1".

 ## monolix
 'monolix/timeSeriesPT.csv' is the time-series PT% of the patients with ALI/ALF.